 Detailed emission factors specify how much of individual climate gases such as CO2, CH4, N2O etc. is emitted from a given activity, while less detailed emission factors specify how many CO2 equivalents are emitted in total, without details relating to the individual gases.
-Primary emission factors, i.e. emission factors from value chain partners, were acquired for district heating utilities and for unprocessed wood, finger-joint wood, laminated wood and hardwood via Environmental Product Declarations (EPDs).
+Primary emission factors, i.e. emission factors from value chain partners, were acquired for district heating utilities and for unprocessed wood, finger-joint wood, laminated wood, hardwood, some aluminium profiles and surface treatment of wood via Environmental Product Declarations (EPDs) or Life Cycle Assessments (LCAs).
 Emission factors were however mostly secondary and derived from Ecoinvent (version 3.10 Allocation, cut-off, EN15804), and Exiobase (version 3.4).
 Data from Ecoinvent were applied where activity data were available in physical units and from Exiobase where activities were only available in monetary units.
 Table 3 outlines the percentage of emission factors that were derived from value chain partners.